JinayJain/blog/posts/backprop.md

 $$ h(x) = f_5(f_4(f_3(f_2(f_1(x))))). $$

-Each $f_n$ is a layer in the network which produces an output using the previous layer as input.
+Each $f_n$ is a layer in the network which produces an output by using the previous layer as input.

-# Building a Computation Graph
+## Building a Computation Graph

 We can visualize a composed function's structure as a tree, each layer representing a different stage of the operation.
 In fact, most programming